phaustin/a301_eoas/_sources/notebooks/midterm/mid_term_reviewI.md

 4. A satellite orbits 800 km above the earth and has a telescope with a field of view that covers 1 $km^2$ directly below it (i.e. at nadir).
-If that 1 $km^2$ is ocean with an emissivity $\epsilon =1$ at a temperature of 280 K, calculate the sufrace flux in $W\,m^{-2}$ reaching the satellite between 10-11 microns, assuming no atmospheric absorption or emission.
+If that 1 $km^2$ is ocean with an emissivity $\epsilon =1$ at a temperature of 280 K, calculate the surface flux in $W\,m^{-2}$ reaching the satellite between 10-11 microns, assuming no atmospheric absorption or emission.
-6. Suppose that a satellite's orbit changes from a height of 800 km to a height of 600 km above the surface.
+5. Suppose that a satellite's orbit changes from a height of 800 km to a height of 600 km above the surface.
 If the telescope field of view stays the same, prove that the radiance stays constant.